History of Antarctica in Timeline

 Antarctica

-In 1907, Frank Wild recorded the first discovery of coal in Antarctica near the Beardmore Glacier during the Nimrod Expedition.
+In 1907, coal was first recorded in Antarctica near the Beardmore Glacier by Frank Wild on the Nimrod Expedition.

 1907: Nimrod Expedition

-In 1907, during the Nimrod Expedition led by Ernest Shackleton, Edgeworth David's party climbed Mount Erebus and reached the south magnetic pole.
+In 1907, during the Nimrod Expedition, led by the British explorer Ernest Shackleton, parties led by Edgeworth David became the first to climb Mount Erebus and to reach the south magnetic pole.

-December 1908: First crossing of the Ross Ice Shelf
+December 1908: First Traverse of the Ross Ice Shelf

-In December 1908, Shackleton and his team became the first humans to traverse the Ross Ice Shelf.
+In December 1908, Shackleton and three members of his expedition became the first humans to traverse the Ross Ice Shelf.

-In February 1909, Shackleton and his team were the first to cross the Transantarctic Mountains via the Beardmore Glacier.
+In February 1909, Shackleton and three members of his expedition became the first humans to cross the Transantarctic Mountains (via the Beardmore Glacier), and the first to set foot on the south Polar Plateau.

-In 1909, British explorers Robert Falcon Scott and Ernest Shackleton became the first to reach the magnetic South Pole.
+In 1909, British explorers Robert Falcon Scott and Ernest Shackleton were the first to reach the magnetic South Pole.

 In 1911, Norwegian explorer Roald Amundsen was the first to reach the geographic South Pole.